-The advent of machine translation (MT) technologies such as Google Translate, DeepL, or Microsoft Translator has undeniably affected the landscape of the translation industry.
-These technologies have evolved significantly over time, incorporating complex algorithms and deep learning to improve accuracy.
-However, the impact of MT on professional translators is a topic of ongoing discussion.
+Machine translation (MT) technologies of https://lingvanex.com/translation/english-to-tagalog, Google Translate, DeepL, and Microsoft Translator have an indelible impact on the landscape of the translation industry.
+The latter has with time grown into complicated algorithms and deep learning to increase accuracy.
+Still, the impact of MT on professional translators is a different discussion altogether.

 Enhancing Efficiency